cloudflare-apps/create-cloudflare-app/README.md

 #### app.js

-App.js is where all of the Javascript code goes.
-There's comments inside the files explaining all the important parts.
+This is where the magic happens. your app starts here

 #### app.css